WVUHPC/Molecular-Dynamics/_episodes/01-introduction.md

 <img src="https://www.researchgate.net/profile/Emal-Alekozai/publication/280664616/figure/fig16/AS:648243079831554@1531564602615/Schematic-illustration-of-the-bonded-terms-in-the-CHARMM-force-field-adapted-from.png">

-This can be used with some fancy calacus to find the force on each atom’s interaction with all the atoms in the system.
-The sum of which is the total force/energy of the system.
+The total force which relates to the total energy of the system is just the change in the potential energy in each one of the components of the system

-## Dynamical constraint
+## Dynamical constraints

 Simulations need a set of assumption inorder to dictate the atoms behavior
 - Microcanonical ensemble (NVE): constant number of atoms , constant volume and constant energy.
 Best for collecting data that is sensitive to temperature or pressure.